DataBytes-Organisation/Project-Echo/src/data_download/README.md

 ## Project Otways Dataset

-There are currently 1 versions of this dataset up on Google Cloud Storage.
-They are as the followng:
+There are currently 3 versions of this dataset up on Google Cloud Storage.
+They are as the following:

 |  	bucket name | description  |
 |---|---|